 An empathetic leadership style brings significant benefits to an organization.

 Empathy is one of the most consequential characteristics a leader can exemplify.
 When product leaders show a sincere interest in their cross-functional teams’ lives, whether it be difficulties they’re facing or their general well-being - these actions make their team members more motivated, productive, and comfortable in the workplace.

 Furthermore, a product leader who puts empathy into practice will also have cross-disciplinary team members who embody motivation, empathy, and trust - which has a domino effect throughout the organization.
-Then, we have individuals who care and nurture each other.
+Then, we have individuals who care for and nurture each other.